FHead/MC-truth-JEC/README.md

 Make sure that in the script $CMSSW_BASE/src/condor/Setup_CMSSW.sh the correct path to the condor/ folder is written.

 Determine the input MC samples and output files in eos: \
 Open the $CMSSW_BASE/src/condor/Setup_FileLocation.sh code and write the correct paths to the NoPUFiles (NoPU or EpsilonPU MC) and WithPUFiles (FlatPU MC).
 Moreover, write the output directories in eos where the output root files in the 4 steps of the MC-truth JECs will appear.

-For all steps

 **Step1**